radcamp/radcamp.github.io/NYC2019/02_ipyrad_partI_CLI.md

 ## -p    the params file we wish to use
 ## -s    the step to run
 ## -c    the number of cores to allocate   <-- Important!
-$ ipyrad -p params-anolis.txt -s 1 -c 4
+$ ipyrad -p params-peddrad.txt -s 1 -c 4

  -------------------------------------------------------------
   ipyrad [v.0.7.28]
   Interactive assembly and analysis of RAD-seq data
  -------------------------------------------------------------
-  New Assembly: anolis
+  New Assembly: peddrad
   establishing parallel connection:
   host compute node: [4 cores] on darwin